akshatverma1/akshatverma1/README.md

 - Experienced with GitHub for version control, along with Bootstrap and Android Studio.
 - Successfully developed and launched an Android application on the Google Play Store.

-Please scroll down to explore all my repositories, daily streaks, and consistent contributions.
+Please scroll down to explore all my repositories, daily streaks, and consistent the additional information you requested.

----

-This version includes the additional information you requested.
-Let me know if you'd like further modifications!